 You can go the hassle-free route and pick a theme that synchronizes with the rest of the calendar.
 Then use it to arrange party favors and loot bags that represent that theme.
 For instance, your December babies can have a birthday party filled with Christmassy cheer.
 You can gift the attendees with ornamental décor that they can put on the tree.

-In a similar manner, you can use these other birthday months for their respective special gifts.
+Similarly, you can use these other birthday months for their unique gifts.